2024-2025 Scholars

 pfischermorales1@toromail.csudh.edu

-Patricia Fischer Morales is from Downey, CA. She has a Bachelor's in Health Science and is presently dedicated to furthering her education with a Master's in Sociology.
+Patricia Fischer Morales is from Downey, CA. She is currently enrolled as Masters od Sociology student.
 She joined the STAR program to be more involved in research and understanding the links between tobacco use and cannabis use in youth populations.
 She is interested in becoming a Professor and Researcher, contributing to the advancement of public health and equity.
 Patricia loves playing soccer with her family and has started her own youth soccer club dedicated to lower-income communities.

 pamunoz@ucsd.edu